-Rebecca Robbins is a Broadway actress, headliner vocalist, 10 year cancer survivor, co-host of the weekly podcast series Historically Speaking, and founder of Voice No Fear, a public speaking coaching program.
+Rebecca Robbins is a Broadway actress, headliner vocalist, 10 year cancer survivor, co-host of the biweekly podcast series Historically Speaking, and founder of Voice No Fear, a public speaking coaching program.
 She has been seen on Broadway in A Tale of Two Cities and The Phantom of The Opera as well as in theatres across North America, including The Kennedy Center, Toronto’s Princess of Wales Theatre and the Hollywood Pantages Theatre.

 Off Broadway, Rebecca has performed in the City Center Encores! revivals of Fiorello!, Fanny, Music In The Air, The New Moon and The Pajama Game as well as the New York Philharmonic’s critically acclaimed production of My Fair Lady, starring Kelsey Grammer.
 She also created the role of The Vocalist in The New Group's production of Wallace Shawn's world premier play/opera, The Music Teacher, starring opposite Marc Blum, a performance which can be heard on Bridge Records.
 On the concert stage, she has appeared with numerous symphony orchestras and has also been a headliner for the American Cancer Society's Hope Gala Honolulu, The Great Waters Music Festival in New Hampshire, and the Nantucket Arts Council's Downtown Concert Series.
 Additionally, she has written and performed multiple solo cabarets in cities across America.
 In 2015, Rebecca guest starred on CBS's The Late, Late Show in a hilarious Phantom of The Opera themed segment with James Corden, marking her network television debut.
 She also opened the Philadelphia Phillies 135th baseball season singing “God Bless America” during the 7th inning stretch at Citizens Bank Park.